Spectral asymptotics for contracted tensor ensembles: Proofs of the technical results

 \subsection{Proof of Proposition \ref{prop:concentration}}

 The idea of the proof is to realize \eqref{eq:concentration} as a sum over vertex labelings of the disjoint union of $2M$ copies of the graph of tensors $G$ in \eqref{eq:graph_of_tensors} satisfying certain properties.
-We will need to adapt the ideas in the previous section in conjunction with those in \cite[Section 3.2]{Au18a} to bound the number of admissible vertex labelings in this extended picture.
-The reader is encouraged to follow the argument with the concrete case of $M = 1$ in mind, which already contains all of the essential ideas.
-The gain in the exponent compared to the single graph case of Section \ref{sec:tech_sec_one} comes from the fact that one now needs an overlay of diamonds across different copies of $G$ to prevent the vanishing of the expectation due to the centering: such identifications are always suboptimal as they cannot produce blue trees in the connected components (cf.\ Lemma \ref{lem:red_control})
+We will need to adapt the ideas in the previous section in conjunction with those in \cite[Section 3.2]{Au18} to bound the number of admissible vertex labelings in this extended picture.
+The gain in the exponent compared to the single graph case of Section \ref{sec:tech_sec_one} comes from the fact that one now needs an overlay of diamonds across different copies of $G$ to prevent the vanishing of the expectation due to the centering: as we will see, such identifications are always suboptimal.

 We start with some notation.
-For a vertex labeling $\phi: V \to [N]$ of $G$, we define the centered random variable
+Let $G_k = (V_k, W_1^{(k)} \sqcup W_2^{(k)}, E_k)$ be a graph of tensors \eqref{eq:graph_of_tensors} of length $m_k$.
+The statement of Proposition \ref{prop:concentration} assumes that $m_k \equiv m$, but we will prove a more general result that is amenable to induction.
+For a vertex labeling $\phi_k: V_k \to [N]$, we define the centered random variable